nlesc-nano/Tutorials/docs/2_fitting.rst

             folder: MM_MD_workdir
             keep_files: True

-We will thus perform the fitting procedure by opening our conda environment containing **Auto-FOX**, FOX, and computing the command prompt ``init_armc settings.yaml``.
+We will thus perform the fitting procedure by opening our conda environment containing **Auto-FOX** and computing the command prompt ``init_armc settings.yaml``.

 The nanocrystal
 ---------------
-Once we obtain reliable parameters (i.e. when the comparison between our reference function, the MM radial distribution function calculated with the fitted parameters, and the QM-computed radial distribution function displays a very low error, we can use these parameters as a starting point to build a new yaml input for the fitting of the forcefield parameters of the nanocrystal obtained by capping the fitted CsPbBr_3 core with acetate ligands.
+Once we obtain reliable parameters (i.e. when the comparison between our reference function, the MM radial distribution function calculated with the fitted parameters, and the QM-computed radial distribution function displays a very low error), we can use these parameters as a starting point to build a new .yaml input for the fitting of the forcefield parameters of the NC obtained by capping the fitted CsPbBr_3 core with acetate ligands.
 Let's have a brief look at the new input file.

     .. code:: yaml